Law Blocks (LBT) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Law Blocks Historical Price

-According to the latest data gathered on Law Blocks live price page, the current price of Law Blocks is 0.128075USD.
-The circulating supply of Law Blocks(LBT) is 215.00M LBT , giving it a market capitalization of $27.54M.
+According to the latest data gathered on Law Blocks live price page, the current price of Law Blocks is 0.129423USD.
+The circulating supply of Law Blocks(LBT) is 215.00M LBT , giving it a market capitalization of $27.83M.

 The Law Blocks Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of LBT based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.